 McLaren Bay Region Announces Updated Restrictions to Visitor Policy

-At This Time, No Visitors Will be Allowed to Enter the Hospital Unless they are Deemed Necessary
+At This Time, No Visitors Will be Allowed to Enter the Hospital Unless Deemed Necessary

 BAY CITY, MICH – As COVID-19 cases continue to rise locally, McLaren Bay Region has made the decision to update their visitation policy.
-Effective 7 a.m., Friday, August 14, 2020, only visitors deemed "necessary" will be permitted at their main campus located at 1900 Columbus Ave., Bay City.
+Effective 7 a.m., Thursday, December 2, 2021, only visitors deemed "necessary" may be permitted at their main campus located at 1900 Columbus Ave., Bay City.

-A visitor who is a family member, here to see a patient during imminent death, under direct care of the facility.
+- A visitor who is a family of a patient during imminent death, under direct care of the facility

-- Exigent circumstances (to be determined on a case-by case basis).
+- Additional exigent circumstances (to be determined on a case-by-case basis)

 Any patient who has tested positive for COVID-19, or who is on droplet precautions awaiting test results, will not be able to have visitors (even if they meet the requirements for a "necessary" visitor) unless an exception is approved by hospital administration.

-As their visitation policy changes, McLaren Bay Region will continue to keep patients and the community informed through their website, mclaren.org/BayRegion and well as on their social media platforms.
+As the visitation policy changes, McLaren Bay Region will continue to keep patients and the community informed through their website, mclaren.org/BayRegion and well as on their social media platforms.

 How You Can Help:

 - Getting vaccinated for COVID-19 will help protect yourself as well as people around you, particularly those with increased risk for severe illness from COVID-19 which can be serious and lead to life-threatening complications.
 Wearing masks and social distancing helps to reduce your chance of being exposed to the virus or potentially spreading it to others, but these measures are simply not enough.
 Vaccines work with your immune system so it will be ready to fight the virus if you are exposed.
 Stopping this pandemic will require using all the tools we have available.